 More Advanced Tips — The Vereckei Algorithm

 There is some overlap between the Vereckei and Brugada algorithms, but one of the most useful tips from the Vereckei algorithm is to examine the QRS complex in lead aVR.
 [PMID 18180024]

 - Dominant terminal R’ wave in aVR (i.e. following a Q/S wave)

-- pattern is most commonly seen in tricyclic poisoning.
+- Pattern is most commonly seen in TCA toxicity

 Other diagnostic algorithms